 Prostate Cancer Foundation of Australia is a broad-based community organisation that offers a variety of support services including specialist prostate cancer nurse and peer to peer support.

 PROSTMATE is an online personalised support system for men and their families dealing with prostate cancer.

 The Continence Foundation of Australia offers information and services to promote bladder health for men with prostate cancer.

 Mensline Australia is a telephone and online counselling service for men with family and relationship concerns.

-The Continence Aids Payment Scheme is an Australian Government scheme that provides a payment to assist eligible people who have permanent and severe incontinence to meet some of the cost of their continence products.
+The Continence Aids Payment Scheme (CAPS) is an Australian Government scheme that provides payment to assist eligible people who have permanent and severe incontinence to meet some of the cost of their continence products.